 Use of this questionnaire during your counselling can help you establish how well we are helping you, and your responses also help us to evaluate the effectiveness of our service on a regular basis.
 We positively welcome your honest feedback on whether or not we are meeting your needs, in order that we can work together with you to do so.

 University staff who are concerned about a student can email [email protected] for advice.
 This should be done with the student’s consent, where possible, but may be done without if necessary.
 Consideration should be given as to whether it is essential to identify the student, or whether it is possible to preserve their anonymity unless it becomes necessary to identify the student to Wellbeing staff.

-Students can be advised to book a Wellbeing Advice Appointment for themselves on UniLife/AZO.
-This is a 30 minute appointment where the student can discuss their situation, problem or feelings with a Wellbeing Advisor.
-The advisor may arrange to speak to them again, and may signpost them to additional support, or refer them to the university’s Mental Health Advisors or counselling team.
+Students can be advised to book a Wellbeing Advice Appointment on Advice Zone Online.
+This is a 45 minute appointment where the student can discuss their situation, problem or feelings with a Wellbeing Adviser.
+The adviser may arrange to speak to them again and may signpost them to additional support, or refer them to a Mental Health Adviser or Counsellor.

 We are always pleased to receive your feedback.
 It helps us to meet your needs more effectively and improve the Wellbeing Service.

 You can give feedback by contacting us via email.
 We also undertake evaluation questionnaires where you can give anonymous feedback about the support you were given.